OSC/ood-documentation/latest/_sources/tutorials/tutorials-interactive-apps/k8s-jupyter.rst.txt

 Kubernetes has some flexibility in requests.
 One can make _requests_ and _limits_ which are like hard and soft limits.
 In the example above, they're both the same.

-Here's an example utilizing requests and limits for both memory and cpu.
+Here's an example utilizing requests and limits for both memory and CPU.
 Note that we're using millicores in ``cpu_request``.

 .. code-block:: yaml